What is obsessive compulsive disorder (OCD)?

 - make contacts with support groups and other organisations (see below) if you feel that might help too

-People with mild and medium levels of OCD are usually treated with a short course of behavioural cognitive therapy (CBT) involving exposure and response prevention (ERP).
+People with mild and medium levels of OCD are usually treated with a short course of behavioural cognitive therapy (CBT) sometimes involving exposure and response prevention (ERP).
 Working with an OCD therapist, you break down your problems into their separate parts, such as your thoughts, physical feelings and actions.
 ERP encourages you to face your fear and let the obsessive thoughts occur without "putting them right" which will make you feel anxious.
 As you repeat the exercises and become more used to them, you will find that the anxious feelings slowly start to go away.
 Once you have overcome one exposure task, you can move to another, until you move beyond all the things that trigger your OCD.

 People with mild cases may find that up 10 sessions of counselling will be sufficient; those with more serious OCD may need up to 20 OCD therapist sessions.